 Our research reveals that many of the features we typically see promoted in advertisements or marketing materials aren’t as relevant as one might think.
 For example, bigger or brighter is not better or more effective.

 Following are several ways manufacturers use to promote their products.
-Let’s take a look to see if these are relevant when purchasing a unit:Go to Comparison Chart >
+Let’s take a look to see if these are relevant when purchasing a unit:Go To Products We Recommend >

 Q: Manufacturers use nanometers in ways that imply one wavelength is better than another — for example is red 660 nm any better than red 670 nm?
 What's the truth?